 If your house produces more plastics than can be accommodated in the red box, we recommend that you squash all of the air out of your used plastic containers.

-Excess plastics secured in a bag and placed alongside the red box on collection day will be uplifted.
-Please be careful to secure the bag, as plastics are light and will be easily carried away in the wind.
+Excess plastics and cans secured in a bag and placed alongside the red box on collection day will be uplifted.
+Please be careful to secure the bag, as plastics and cans are light and will be easily carried away in the wind.
 Many of our local recycling points also have facilities for recycling mixed plastics.